 Bengal cats come in a wide range of colours, just like other breeds.
 The International Cat Association classifies Bengal cats into standard and non-standard, with around six different shades of orange (TICA).
 See all about the Bengal Cat for an in depth look at it’s history.

-Bengal cat’s standard colours are as follows:
+The standard colours are as follows:

-Among the most obscure shades are:
+Among the most obscure shades in the Bengal are:

 Cats come in a variety of colours.
 There are, of course, more than six colours to choose from when it comes to the Bengal cat.
 Nope, there’s a lot more to know about the hues of Bengal cats.
 Regardless of the hue or tone of the Bengal cat’s pattern, it should be highly contrasted.
 Bengal Cats Size

-Brown Bengal Cats
+Common Brown Bengal

 Traditional brown Bengals have eyes that are either green or gold.